goschevski/goschevski.com/content/articles/fixed-and-fluid-columns.md

 }
 ```

-This solution works in IE6+ browsers, and it has one flaw, and that is evident when you need to use overflow in a different way in the fluid section.
-No need for magic numbers or fixed values.
-Of course, this is the best solution until browsers start supporting flexbox.
+This solution works in IE6+ browsers, but there is one flaw that becomes apparent when you need to use overflow in a different way in the fluid section.
+There is no need for magic numbers or fixed values.
+Of course, until browsers support flexbox, this is the best solution.

-You can check out the demo on [CodePen](http://codepen.io/goschevski/pen/zDGvh).
+The demo is available on [CodePen](http://codepen.io/goschevski/pen/zDGvh).